Image Image

 How do I get my license back after a DUI in Illinois?

-Restoring your driver’s license depends on whether you are dealing with a suspension or a full revocation.
-For suspensions, you may be eligible for a Monitoring Device Driving Permit or full reinstatement after completing the suspension period.
-Revoked licenses require a formal reinstatement process, including an alcohol and drug evaluation and possibly a Secretary of State hearing.
+The process to get your license back depends on whether it was suspended or revoked.
+When your license is suspended, you could be eligible for a Monitoring Device Driving Permit or full reinstatement once the suspension period is over.
+If your license is revoked, you’ll need to complete a formal reinstatement process that requires an alcohol and drug evaluation and may involve a Secretary of State hearing.

 Why Choose Combs Waterkotte for DUI Defense in Hamilton County, IL

-When charged with DUI in Hamilton County, IL, you need more than just legal advice — you need a dedicated defense team that can protect your license and deliver real results.
+If you’re dealing with DUI charges in Hamilton County, IL, you need more than a lawyer — you need a team that knows how to fight for you, defend your license, and get results.
 This is why drivers across Hamilton County, IL choose Combs Waterkotte to protect them in DUI cases.

 Extensive DUI Defense Experience